kalmarz/notejam-on-ecs/README.md

 1. A single-region ECS cluster, running Fargate tasks in a VPC.
 2. The VPC spans over 3 Availability Zones.
 For the sake of simplicity only public subnets are used.
 3. The VPC is protected by a security group, only allowing incoming connections from the load balancer.
-4. An application load balancer using an HTTP listener only.
+4. An application load balancer using only an **HTTP** listener!
+It's not secure, I know. :)
 5. An SQLite database mounted from EFS.
 SQLite is a wonderful, super-fast database engine but it's not designed for using it in client-server applications.
 Changing the database backend, however, would be beyond the scope of this exercise.
 In this case SQLite does its job (with some additional latency) because EFS implements the required [NFSv4 lock upgrading/downgrading](https://aws.amazon.com/about-aws/whats-new/2017/03/amazon-elastic-file-system-amazon-efs-now-supports-nfsv4-lock-upgrading-and-downgrading/) properly.
 EFS speed can be improved by using a provisioned performance mode.
 6. ECR holds the container images
 7. CloudWatch contains the application logs and relevant metrics.
 The new Container Insights feature provides excellent metrics out of the box.